 Attachment 1: Designated areas for PTS licensing in the 1800 MHz band as of 26th May 2015.

 Apparatus licences for PTS systems may only be issued in the frequency ranges and areas shaded green in the figure above on a site coordinated basis.
-For precise definition of area boundaries refer to Embargo 26 and Radiocommunications and Licensing Instruction MS03 [3].
+For precise definition of area boundaries refer to RALI SM26 and Radiocommunications and Licensing Instruction MS03 [3].
 For the most current and complete list of embargoes that apply to the 1800 MHz band please refer to Radiocommunications and Licensing Instruction MS03 [3].

 Attachment 2a: Protection Criteria: PTS receivers